 All complaints must be logged on this Record of Complaint spreadsheet.

-The Departmental Complaints Contact (DDC) will be responsible for providing the Appeals, Complaints and Conduct Manager (ACCM) with a copy of the completed spread sheet on a quarterly basis as follows:
+The Departmental Complaints Contact (DDC) will be responsible for providing the Complaints and Student Conduct Manager (CSCM) with a copy of the completed spread sheet on a quarterly basis as follows:

 - December - covering the period 1st September to 30th November

 - March - covering the period 1st December to 28th (29th) February